jj-mock/jj-docs/docs/quick-start.md

 ```

 The mock is registered upon entering the `with` block and deregistered upon exiting it.
 This means it matches requests only within this block.

+If you do not want the mock to be deregistered upon exiting the `with` block, you can use [persistent mocks](/docs/mocks/persistent-mocks) instead.
+Persistent mocks remain active until they are explicitly deregistered.

 ## Flexibility in Deployment